Paris One Week Itinerary: Explore the City of Lights

 Fortunately, there was a large Monoprix store just about four blocks from our apartment, which had absolutely everything we could need while we were in Paris.

-We left with enough food for several breakfasts, a couple of light dinners and healthy snacks to keep our energy up while sightseeing.
+We left with enough food for several breakfasts, a couple of light dinners, and healthy snacks to keep our energy up while sightseeing.
+After getting settled (which for me means unpacking completely) and eating a light dinner it was time to go to bed.

-Day 2: The Must-Do’s Louvre and Palais Garnier Guided Tour
+Day 2: The Must-Do’s —Louvre and Palais Garnier Guided Tour

 When planning a travel itinerary, we make it a point to book our must-do sites for the first day as much as possible.

 I’ve learned that when I say things to myself like “oh, we have plenty of time to get to that” we frequently don’t.
+You never know when illness or a European strike will prevent you from scratching something off your bucket list.

-And on this particular trip, I also learned that I need better rainy weather clothing.
+And on this particular trip, I also learned that I needed better rainy-weather clothing.
 Our first full day in Paris was one of the rainiest I’ve ever encountered in our travels.
+We were soaked through multiple times.
+But I’d rather be rained on in Paris, than not rained on at home…or something…

 The Louvre